-Online fashion is a manic industry, and not just because styles, tech, and tastes change fast …
+The ecommerce fashion industry can feel manic … and not just because styles, tech, and tastes change fast.

-On one hand, Statista predicts that fashion ecommerce is exploding at an average annual growth rate of 13.8% and will eclipse $633 billion by 2021.
+On one hand, Statista predicts that online fashion will eclipse $633 billion by 2021.
 On the other, as McKinsey reports, the top 20% of companies create 100% of the economic profit.
 Yep, you read that right: 100% of the economic profit.

 Gaining experience firsthand in that sort of “winner-takes-all” industry often comes at a catastrophic price: failure.